 Good for the planet

-Our planet is in peril.
-With issues related to climate change and the environment sounding alarm bells almost every day, our planet’s health has become too serious to ignore.
+We have a growing global crisis.
+With issues related to climate change sounding alarm bells almost every day, our planet’s health has become too serious to ignore.

 Yes, it can feel overwhelming, but there are things we can do.

 When you use the Esembly System, you’ll only need 48 diapers from birth through potty training — and because they’re made to last, you can pass them on to younger sibs, cousins or friends.

 Over the last few years, a subset of “eco-friendly” disposable diapers has hit the shelves.
 They claim that they’re better for the environment, but the reality is that they are made from the same non-renewable raw materials (like oil and minerals) and renewable but environmentally taxing raw materials (like wood-pulp fiber and bamboo) as every other disposable.
 The bottom line is that even the disposables that claim to be made compostable or biodegradable will not effectively biodegrade when we place them in a our regular municipal landfills because they lack the light, water and bacterial activity required for the decay process to begin.

 The only way to truly reduce our impact is to reduce our consumption.